 At a local community center, I came across a sports teacher who seems to have a way with little kids (pre-kindergarten usually).
 I call him the “Child Whisperer.”* Whenever I’d pass by his class and watch him in action, he’d give instructions with a soft, calm voice (in between different movement-oriented games and activities).
 And the children would listen attentively and remain fairly quiet.
-That caught my attention as I don’t often see such behavior with pre-kindergarten kids.
+That caught my attention as I don’t often see such orderly behavior with pre-kindergarten kids.

 His class sizes numbered from ten to twenty students typically.
 He never raised his voice.
 I recently learned that he is well-known and sought after in the community for this remarkable ability to teach children.

 This is in stark contrast to my experience with the older children (6 years old and older) that I have been teaching kendo to for the past year and a half.
 There have been times when the kids would be engrossed in talking, not listening to my instructions, and I’d raise my voice.
-Though there may be kiai from a class for those in bogu run in parallel in the same dojo space, it remains nonetheless perplexing to me.
+Though there may be kiai from a class for those in bogu running in parallel in the same dojo space, it remains nonetheless perplexing to me.
 I’d often wonder how the Child Whisperer can instruct with apparent ease and calmness.
 I have asked him about this and have participated in one of his classes as if I were a child.
-(The kids had wide grins on their faces saying things like: “What are you doing here?”
-“You’re not a kid!”)
+(The kids had wide grins on their faces saying things like: “What are you doing here?” or “Hey, you’re not a kid!”)